-Facility Description BMM in Enterprise Architect You can develop Business Motivation Model diagrams in Enterprise Architect quickly and easily, using the MDG Technology for the Business Motivation Model.
-The BMM facilities are provided in the form of: A BMM diagram type, created through the 'New Diagram' dialog ('Business
+BMM in

-Modeling > BMM') • A 'BMM' page in the Diagram Toolbox, providing BMM elements (stereotyped UML elements) • BMM element and relationship entries in the 'Toolbox Shortcut Menu' and Quick Linker
+Enterprise Architect Model diagrams in Enterprise Architect quickly and easily, using the MDG Technology for the Business Motivation Model.
+The BMM facilities are provided in the form of: A BMM diagram type, created through the 'New Diagram' dialog ('Business Modeling &gt; BMM') • A 'BMM' page in the Diagram Toolbox, providing BMM elements (stereotyped UML elements) • BMM element and relationship entries in the 'Toolbox Shortcut Menu' and Quick Linker

-You can re-create this diagram from the 'BMM Example - Pizza Company' Pattern on the 'Business Motivation Perspective' page of the 'Model Patterns' tab of the Model Wizard.
+You can re-create this diagram from the 'BMM Example -Pizza Company' Pattern on the 'Business Motivation Perspective' page of the 'Model Patterns' tab of the Model Wizard.